AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Update of the weekly report

-Add every tasks done, their allocated and neeeded time.
+Add every task done, their allocated and needed time.

 Clémentine Curel.